tufanoruk/Enkudo/README.md

 % openapi-generator list
 ```

-There are sample go sever and client prograns utilizing generated code by openapi-generator.
+There are sample go sever and client programs utilizing generated code by openapi-generator.

 - go-server_src is the generated server code directory.
-It includes go.mod and main.go files which are modified from the generated code an prevented from overwritten following code generations.
+It includes go.mod and main.go files which are modified from the generated code an prevented from overwritten during the following code generations.
 - go-enkudo-client is contains a very simple client implementation that uses go_src openapi-generator generated client API library.

-Sample go server executeable is generated automatically upon server code generation.
-And can be run directly.
-It servs APIs but returns "unimplemented" failure.
+Sample go server executeable is generated automatically upon server code generation, and can be executed.
+It serves APIs but returns "unimplemented" failure.

 ```bash
 % ./gencode.sh Enkudo_DSP_Subscription.yaml go-server